 RDBMS stands for Relational Database Management System.
 RDBMS data isstructured in database tables, fields and records.
 Each RDBMS table consists ofdatabase table rows.
 Each database table row consists of one or more database tablefields.RDBMS store the data into collection of tables, which might be related by commonfields (database table columns).
 RDBMS also provide relational operators tomanipulate the data stored into the database tables.
-Most RDBMS use SQL asdatabase querylanguage.The most popular RDBMS are MS SQL Server, DB2, Oracle and MySQL.The relational model is an example of record-based model.
-Record based models areso named because the database is structured in fixed format records of several types.Each table contains records of a particular type.
+Most RDBMS use SQL asdatabase querylanguage.
+The most popular RDBMS are MS SQL Server, DB2, Oracle and MySQL.
+The relational model is an example of record-based model.
+Record based models areso named because the database is structured in fixed format records of several types.
+Each table contains records of a particular type.
 Each record type defines a fixednumber of fields, or attributes.
-The columns of the table correspond to the attributes ofthe record types.
-The relational data model is the most widely used data model, and avast majority of current database systems are based on the relational model.The relational model was designed by the IBM research scientist and mathematician,Dr. E.F.Codd.
+The columns of the table correspond to the attributes of the record types.
+The relational data model is the most widely used data model, and avast majority of current database systems are based on the relational model.
+The relational model was designed by the IBM research scientist and mathematician, Dr. E.F.Codd.
 Many modern DBMS do not conform to the Codd's definition of aRDBMS, but nonetheless they are still considered to be RDBMS.

-Two of Dr.Codd's main focal points when designing the relational model were tofurther reduce data redundancy and to improve data integrity within database systems.
+Two of Dr.Codd's main focal points when designing the relational model were to further reduce data redundancy and to improve data integrity within database systems.

-The relational model originated from a paper authored by Dr.codd entitled "A

-Relational Model of Data for Large Shared Data Banks", written in 1970.
-This paperincluded the following concepts that apply to database management systems forrelational databases.
-The relation is the only data structure used in the relational data model to representboth entities and relationships between them.
-Rows of the relation are referred to as tuples of the relation and columns are its attributes.
+The relational model originated from a paper authored by Dr.codd entitled "A between them.Rows of the relation are referred to as tuples of the relation and columns are itsattributes.
 Each attribute of the column are drawn from the set of values known asdomain.
 The domain of an attribute contains the set of values that the attribute mayassume.From the historical perspective, the relational data model is relatively new .The firstdatabase systems were based on either network or hierarchical models .The relationaldata model has established itself as the primary data model for commercial dataprocessing applications.
 Its success in this domain has led to its applications outsidedata processing in systems for computer aided design and other environments.A relational database management system (RDBMS) is a collection of programs and capabilities that enable IT teams and others to create, update, administer and otherwise interact with a relational database.
 RDBMS store data in the form of tables, with most commercial relational database management systems using Structured Query Language (SQL) to access the database.
 However, since SQL was invented after the initial development of the relational model, it is not necessary for RDBMS use.